-The automatic one is not 100% accurate since the computer can’t detect, for example, sarcasm.
+The automatic one is not 100% accurate since the computer can’t detect sarcasm, for example.
 But it is good for a basic overview of your candidate or your opponent’s online presence.

 The next one is the manual analysis, which allows you to go through the mentions and classify them as you perceive them – positive, negative, or neutral.
 Because of that, this one is the most accurate out of the three.

 Pro tip: you can set up Automated actions to assign sentiment for you instead of doing it manually.
 Find out more here.